emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `disable | string`

-  Specify the host name to be used in TLS Server Name Indication extension.<br/>
+  Specify the host name to be used in TLS Server Name Indication extension.<br />
-For instance, when connecting to "server.example.net", the genuine server which accepts the connection and performs TLS handshake may differ from the host the TLS client initially connects to, e.g. when connecting to an IP address or when the host has multiple resolvable DNS records <br/>
+For instance, when connecting to "server.example.net", the genuine server which accepts the connection and performs TLS handshake may differ from the host the TLS client initially connects to, e.g. when connecting to an IP address or when the host has multiple resolvable DNS records <br />
-If not specified, it will default to the host name string which is used to establish the connection, unless it is IP addressed used.<br/>
+If not specified, it will default to the host name string which is used to establish the connection, unless it is IP addressed used.<br />
-The host name is then also used in the host name verification of the peer certificate.<br/> The special value 'disable' prevents the Server Name Indication extension from being sent and disables the hostname verification check.
+The host name is then also used in the host name verification of the peer certificate.<br /> The special value 'disable' prevents the Server Name Indication extension from being sent and disables the hostname verification check.